-As a result of LifeScan having exercised its right to convert its obligation to pay quarterly service fees to us and to deliver one final lump sum payment, we do not expect to receive revenues from LifeScan in the future, and if we do not replace those revenue streams with others pursuant to the development of new products and/or establishing new partnerships, our results of operations will be materially adversely affected.
+As a result of the LifeScan Conversion, no further revenues are expected from LifeScan unless a new agreement is in place.
+Without significant new revenue streams pursuant to the development of new products and/or establishing new partnerships, our results of operations will be materially adversely affected.

-On September 21, 2018, LifeScan exercised its right to convert its obligation to pay quarterly service fees to us under the Master Services and Supply Agreement.
-Following receipt of the lump sum service fee on February 18, 2019, which is restricted pursuant to the Term Sheet Agreement with Siemens, the Master Services and Supply Agreement ceased to be a material agreement to us and either LifeScan or us may determine to terminate that agreement without material consequence to us.
-Effectively, neither party is or will be continuing to perform any services under that Agreement going forward.
-Accordingly, if we are unable to replace the revenues we previously received from LifeScan with revenues from new customers and/or relationships with new strategic partners, we expect this will severely and adversely affect our financial results, business and business prospects and the future of our research and development activities.
+Following the LifeScan Conversion, if the Company is unable to secure similarly significant revenues from new customers and/or relationships with new strategic partners, we expect this will severely and adversely affect our financial results, business and business prospects and the future of our research and development activities.
 Amongst other things, it would seriously restrict or eliminate our ability to develop and commercialize our own tests and our ability to grant further sublicenses, which would restrict or eliminate our commercialization opportunities.